uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 [Safely use the Meta Quest](https://www.youtube.com/watch?v=Ke4MefpmRmc)

-### Test out the scene

-- Try out the scene in the simulator **and** on the VR headset.
-- Practice with the controls, moving around the scene and interacting with the objects and UI

-### On the headset

 We can build the scene to the headset, but as this can take a while, to save time I have pre-installed it for you.
 I will show you how to do it yourself later in the worksheet.